Herero Wars: Rebellion

+Rebel actions

-In 1903, some of the Khoi and Herero tribes rose in revolt and about 120-150 German settlers were killed, with many victims of the uprising tortured and mutilated before death.
+In 1903, some of the Khoi and Herero tribes rose in revolt and about 120-150 German settlers were killed, with many victims tortured and mutilated before death.
 Troops were sent from Germany to re-establish order but only dispersed the rebels, led by Chief Samuel Maharero.
-In a famous letter to Hendrik Witbooi, the Namaqua chief, Maharero sought to organize his rebellion against the Germans while building alliances with the other tribes, exclaiming Let us die fighting!
+In a famous letter to Hendrik Witbooi, the Nama chief, Maharero sought to organize his rebellion against the Germans while building alliances with the other tribes, exclaiming Let us die fighting!

-The Herero led a guerrilla campaign, conducting fast hit and run operations then melting back into the terrain they knew well, preventing the Germans from gaining an advantage with their modern artillery and machine-guns.
-However a conclusive battle was fought on 11 August 1904, at the Battle of Waterberg in the Waterberg Mountains.
+The Herero led a guerrilla campaign, conducting fast hit-and-run operations then melting back into the terrain they knew well, preventing the Germans from gaining an advantage with their modern artillery and machineguns.
+The German governor Theodor Leutwein sent desperate messages to Maharero in hopes of negotiating an end to the war.
+The Hereros, however, were emboldened by their success and had come to believe that, "the Germans were too cowardly to fight in the open," and rejected Leutwein's offers of peace.
+One missionary wrote, "One hears nothing but (Herero) talk of 'cleaning up,' 'executing,' 'shooting down to the last man,' 'no pardon,' etc." Soon after the rebellion began, German Emperor Wilhelm II replaced Leutwein with the notorious General Lothar von Trotha.

+Fall

+A conclusive battle was fought on 11 August 1904, at the Battle of Waterberg in the Waterberg Mountains.
 Chief Maharero believed his six to one advantage over the Germans would allow him to win in a final showdown.
 The Germans had time to bring forward their artillery and heavy weapons.
 Both sides took heavy losses, but the Herero were scattered and defeated.

-In October 1904, General Lothar von Trotha issued orders to kill every male Herero and drive women and children into the desert.
-As soon as the news of this order reached Germany, it was repealed, but Trotha initially ignored Berlin.
-When the extermination order was finally suspended at the end of 1904, surviving tribesmen were herded into concentration camps, while others were transferred as slave labor to German businesses; many Herero died of overwork and malnutrition.
+Trotha's troops defeated 3,000–5,000 Herero combatants at the Battle of Waterberg but were unable to encircle and annihilate the retreating survivors.
+The pursuing German forces prevented groups of Herero from breaking from the main body of the fleeing force and pushed them further into the desert.
+As exhausted Herero fell to the ground, unable to go on, German soldiers killed men, women, and children.

 It took the Germans until 1908 to re-establish authority over the territory.
-By that time tens of thousands of Africans estimates range from 34,000 to 110,000 had been either killed) or died of thirst while fleeing.
+By that time tens of thousands of Africans (estimates range from 34,000 to 110,000) had been either killed or died of thirst while fleeing.
 65,000 of 80,000 Hereros and at least 10,000 of 20,000 Nama died as a result of the conflict.

-At the height of the campaign, some 19,000 German troops were involved.

-At about the same time, diamonds were discovered in the territory, which briefly greatly boosted its prosperity.